 Part 2 in a 4 Part Series

-In the first article, Ready, Set, Power On, we found out what happens when we turn the power on.
-We ended with a brief look at electrons and the role they play in making a computer come to life.
+In the first article, Ready, Set, Power On, we found out what happens when we turn the power on and we ended with a brief look at electrons and the role they play in making a computer come to life.
 The CPU, the brain of the computer, is the primary component that receives the signals that electrons carry with them.

 We can imagine the CPU, Central Processing Unit, as a master Conductor orchestrating a symphony of instruments in a myriad of frequencies that produces a collective energy critically tuned to a specific flow of musical notes.

 As the electrons start coursing through the main electrical board of the computer they start encountering circuits that influence their natural flow.
 In the course of these transitions an information network starts to develop.
-Based on the configuration and the effect of the main circuit board these electronic signals start reaching the CPU with information.
-This information is the form of on/off, to simplify, or negative/positive.
+Based on the configuration and the effect of the main circuit board, these electronic signals start reaching the CPU with information.
+This information is in the form of on/off, to simplify, or negative/positive power flow.

 In our next article we will look closer at communication in a computer but for now just understand that the CPU and other components need a way to interpret this electrical signal.
-The CPU is not alone, it has several helpers.
-Some of this 'helpers' already have information the CPU needs before the power even reaches the main board.
-The CMOS, BIOS, and other 'helpers', have information stored, based on their circuitry.
+The CPU is not alone, it has several helpers and some of thiese 'helpers' already have information the CPU needs before the power even reaches the main board.
+The CMOS, BIOS, and other 'helpers', have information stored that is based on their circuitry.

 All Present and Accounted For

 The BIOS, Basic Input/output System, warrants a little closer look.
 This pre-programmed component assists the CPU by storing information it needs to get everything up and going.
 It records information so the CPU can be aware of its environment.
-The information it holds is memory size, hard drive size, and other computer components.
-It even stores information about the CPU.
-So when the power turns on this component starts sending information to the CPU so it knows what other components are out there.
+The information it holds is memory size, hard drive size, and other computer components and it even stores information about the CPU.
+When the power turns on this component starts sending information to the CPU so it knows what other components are out there.
 The BIOS can make on-the-fly changes if it encounters them.
-When the computer comes to life the BIOS takes inventory and checks it against the stored information.
-It also checks if there is an operating system to turn things over to.
+When the computer comes to life the BIOS takes inventory and checks it against the stored information and it also checks if there is an operating system to turn things over to.

 You can think of the BIOS like a Thumb drive or USB drive permanently attached to the main board.
-Not really, but it might make it easier to understand.
 You can put information on this component that will always be there unless you change it or update it.
-Another way to look at the BIOS is like a picture and when the power comes on it looks at the picture and if has changed it will either error, post, or it will accept the changes and move on, sometimes presenting a message that it noticed the changes.
+Another way to look at the BIOS is like a picture; when the power comes on it looks at the picture and if it has changed it will either error, post, or it will accept the changes and move on, sometimes presenting a message that it noticed the changes.
 The changes could be additional memory, another hard drive, or other system changes.